Generalized Wick theorems in conformal field theory and the Borcherds identity: An Algebraic Formulation of Two-dimensional Chiral Quantum Fields and Their Operator Product Expansions

 Since \eqref{eq:mar29_5} has already been proved, one sees that the left hand side of this expression vanishes.
-Hence \eqref{eq:mar29_6} follows by using Lemma \ref{lem:mar17_5}, because there is no term of negative degree in $y$ between the braces in the right hand side of \eqref{eq:mar29_7}.
+Hence one sees that \eqref{eq:mar29_6} follows by using Lemma \ref{lem:mar17_5}, because there is no term of negative degree in $y$ in the expression between the braces in the right hand side of \eqref{eq:mar29_7}, and by noting that $-[ A(y)_-, B(z)]$ is equal to the difference of $B(z)A(y)$ and $\normOrd{A(y)B(z)}$.

-\begin{remark} In this section the operators are defined as formal series and we are not allowed to substitute any real or complex values for the symbols $y$ and $z$.
+\begin{remark} In this section the operators are defined as formal series and we are not allowed to substitute any real or complex numbers into the symbols $y$ and $z$.
 However, in Sect.~\ref{sec:4} we will introduce an analytic formulation in which these variables can take values in complex numbers.
 Then, from Proposition \ref{th:mar15_1} we see that the symbol $R$ in Definition \ref{def:OPE} can be interpreted as the {radial ordering} of the operators.
 This means that in any correlation functions involving mutually local operators $A(y),B(z)$ we can replace $R(A(y)B(z))$ by $A(y)B(z)$ (resp.~$B(z)A(y)$) if the condition $|y|>|z|$ (resp.~$|y|<|z|$) is satisfied. \end{remark}